-Pride is the cause of over 44,000 denominations and millions of different churches throughout the earth.
+Pride has led to over 44,000 denominations and millions of different churches throughout the earth.
 This is one of the fruits of Leviathan, which is the Spirit of Pride.
-Therefore it should come as no surprise that in order to unify the body of Christ for the return of Jesus and a Millennium of Peace this Spirit of Pride, i.e. Leviathan, must be understood and removed.
+Therefore, it should come as no surprise that to unify the body of Christ for the return of Jesus and a Millennium of Peace this Spirit of Pride, i.e. Leviathan, must be understood and removed.

 Jesus said the default nature of man is like children – full of Joy, innocent, kind, unafraid, forgiving, etc. There is no pride or envy, no jealousy or hatred – those things must be taught.
 We might imagine the opposite, that children are born sad, mad, mean, and vicious, and that they must be taught to be kind, tolerant, and happy, but that is not the case.

-We must become (or return) to being like the pristine original nature of children, like we used to be, in order to enter into the Kingdom of Heaven.
+We must become (or return) to being like the pristine original nature of children, like we used to be, to enter the Kingdom of Heaven.
 Why?
-Because that is the default nature of Heaven – it is a Joy-Filled place, no hate, no envy, no animosity, and NO DIVISIONS.
+Because that is the default nature of Heaven – it is a joy-filled place with no hate, no envy, no animosity, and NO DIVISIONS.
 Think about it, THERE ARE NO CHURCHES IN HEAVEN, so why are we enabling or tolerating them now?
 Because of the Spirit of Leviathan, that’s why.

 When Leviathan is not present, there is (and will be) no pride, envy, anger, jealousy, selfishness, divisiveness.
 Peace is and will be the natural result.
-The time has come to disclose this elusive enemy that has gone largely undetected by Believers, Exorcists, and Deliverance Ministers.
-It is the LAST ENEMY (and some would say the only enemy) that does not need a body for safe harbor in order to do its work.
-We will first look at some common definitions, then Bible definitions, and then present our own Modern Definition.
+The time has come to reveal this elusive enemy that has gone largely undetected by Believers, Exorcists, and Deliverance Ministers.
+It is the LAST ENEMY (and some would say the only enemy) that does not need a body for safe harbor to do its work.
+We will first look at some common definitions, then Bible definitions, and then present our own modern definition.